Abu-bakar56/Abu-bakar56/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-orange)](https://abubakar56.vercel.app/)
 [![Email](https://img.shields.io/badge/Email-Contact-red)](abubakarshahzad730@gmail.com)

-Feel free to reach out if you'd like to collaborate on a project, or just chat about data science and technology!
+Feel free to reach out if you'd like to collaborate on a project, or just chat about Ai AI Engineering and technology!